WardLordRuby/elden_mod_loader_gui/README.md

 ##### To be added:

+* Confirmation to uninstall or de-register a mod from within the app (v0.9.3 feat)
+* Auto import already installed mods on initial app open (v0.9.3 feat)
+* Dump logs to file on app crash (v0.9.35 feat)
-* Interface to set the load order of each mod registered with the app
+* Interface to set the load order of each mod registered with the app  (v0.9.4 feat)

 ## Screenshots